 “Bring Your Own Device” Policies

-In our increasingly connected world, the line between business technology and personal technology is becoming more and more blurred.
-Most employees now use at least one of their connectivity devices – usually a phone – for both business and personal activities.
+In our increasingly connected world, the line between business technology and personal technology is becoming more blurred.
+Most employees now use at least one of their connectivity devices – usually a phone – for business and personal activities.

-BYOD is driven by the fact that most employees already own and use personal laptops, tablets and smartphones.
+BYOD is driven by employees who already own and use personal laptops, tablets, and smartphones.
 The desire to pare down these devices and use a single device for as much activity is only natural.
-Who wants to carry two laptops, or even two phones?
+Who wants to carry two laptops or even two phones?

-In many cases, when personal devices are used for business purposes, they are newer and more advanced than the equipment deployed at most businesses.
+When personal devices get used for business purposes, they are newer and more advanced than the equipment deployed at most businesses.
 Therefore, IT departments might be inclined to refuse the BYOD idea.
-For them, it’s simpler to provide approved hardware and software applications that allow them to retain full control over them.
+For them, it’s simpler to provide approved hardware and software applications that allow them to retain complete control over them.

 BYOD – the good

 A BYOD strategy has multiple advantages.
-The flexibility and comfort it offers employees makes them happier, and (hopefully) more productive.
+The flexibility and comfort it offers employees make them happier and (hopefully) more productive.
 The cost savings to the business, in terms of fewer device maintenance issues and reduced hardware expenditures, can be sizable.

 BYOD – the bad